pbv-public/fastify-firestore-service/docs/api.md

 creates and returns).
 If they both built from the same copy, it would cause internal problems with the schema object.

-## Gotcha: Response for APIs included in SDKs must be objects
-Todea SDKs require response types to be JSON objects.
-This is a best practice because it makes it easier to add additional data to the response as the API evolves without breaking compatibility with older clients.
-It's also a technical limitation because the tech on which our SDKs are built currently only supports JSON response types.

-In case of an error like "API XYZ response must be object", you can do one of the following:
-1. Define response as an object, e.g. `static RESPONSE = { result: ... }`
-2. Remove the API from SDK, e.g. `static SDK_GROUP = null`

 ## Localhost Cross-Origin Resource Sharing (CORS)
 When running a service locally for testing purposes, it will enable CORS